Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Demand and market risk can have an impact on MLPs, and companies may choose to withdraw their dividends.

-3. Buy shares in natural gas companies
+3. Buy stocks in natural gas companies

 Stocks are one of the more conventional ways to invest in a commodity.
 Being as popular and necessary as it is, there are multiple natural gas companies to choose from.
 While many are big oil names you’re familiar with, others are smaller names of specialty companies.
 Stocks are simple to buy through brokerage accounts and financial advisors.
 Here are a few to consider researching: